Writing an annotated bibliography

 - provide an overview of the main issues, arguments and research within a particular area

-- encourage deeper engagement with individual sources in order to develop your analytical skills
+- encourage deeper engagement with individual sources in order to develop your analytical and critical reading skills

-An annotated bibliography is sometimes given as an assessment task at the beginning of a research project to encourage you to survey and reflect on what has already been discovered about your topic.
+An annotated bibliography is sometimes given as an assessment task at the beginning of a research project, or, as an assessment task in the lead up to an essay, to encourage you to survey and reflect on what has already been discovered about your topic.
 However, it might also be given as a stand-alone assignment to develop your research and critical thinking skills.

 Structuring an annotated bibliography